twelvesec/RogueLDAP/README.md

 ------------

 The ```logging-log4j2``` is a vulnerable dummy web service which only logs a user supplied string value.
-This application created for testing purposes in order to test the Log4Shell vulnerability using the ```RogueLDAP``` server previously described.
+This application created for testing purposes in order to test the Log4Shell vulnerability using the ```RogueLDAP``` server.

 #### Build and run with Docker